vboyev-MSFT/defender-docs/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus.md

 - **Scan type restriction**.
 Enables you to define the required scan type for an exclusion to apply.
 For example, you only want to exclude a certain folder from Full scans but not from a "resource" scan (targeted scan).

 - **Scan trigger type restriction**.
-You can use this restriction to specify that the exclusion should only apply when the scan was initiated by a specific event, such as:
+You can use this restriction to specify that the exclusion should only apply when the scan is initiated by a specific event, such as:
   - on demand;
   - on access; or
   - originating from behavioral monitoring.